coolaj86/rasha.js/README.md

 All cases are tested in `test.sh`.

-You can compare these keys to the ones that you get from OpenSSL, ssh-keygen, and WebCrypto:
+You can compare these keys to the ones that you get from OpenSSL, OpenSSH/ssh-keygen, and WebCrypto:

 ```bash
 # Generate 2048-bit RSA Keypair